Veteran Program – Valor

 - Memory blackouts

 Perhaps the most frequent cause of drug and alcohol abuse among veterans is post-traumatic stress disorder or PTSD.
 This condition occurs when you keep reliving a trauma you experienced or witnessed.
 Because of their situation, soldiers may be especially susceptible.
-Many veterans don’t seek treatment for their PTSD or don’t recognize it.
-They attempt to cope by drinking heavily or abusing drugs, yet this only makes matters worse.
+Many veterans with PTSD don’t seek treatment for it or don’t recognize it.
+They may attempt to cope by drinking heavily or abusing drugs.
+This only makes matters worse.
 Common symptoms of PTSD include:

 - Trouble sleeping or nightmares